Skip to main content

 National Alliance on Mental Illness (NAMI) on Campus High School Workshops (NCHS) and Club Support External link opens in new window or tab.

 The NCHS is a student-led club that focuses on mental health and wellness and provides a critical opportunity that fosters student involvement, promotes youth voice, awareness, and self-advocacy.
 The NCHS provides activities for youth that help decrease bullying and the stigma often experienced by those living with mental illness, potentially averting mental health crises, helping reduce youth suicide, and increasing school safety.
 Students involved in NCHS Clubs and activities are becoming lifelong advocates in the mission to eliminate the stigma and discrimination associated with mental illness and eliminate suicides.
-The goal of NCHS Workshops is to equip high school student teams and their advisors with information and support to start an NCHS Club on their campus.
-Through the workshop participants learn, in detail, the goal of NCHS Clubs, activities they can hold, local and statewide activities in which NCHS Clubs can participate, and how NAMI affiliates can support their work.
+The CDE partners with NAMI California to sponsor year-round trainings, quarterly office hours, and mini-grants to help high school student teams and their advisors to start an NCHS Club on their campus.

 Evaluation